xxidbr9/ajaib-interview-test/README.md

 - This project use Webpack v5, it will be easily expose and consume a module federation for Micro-frontend
 - Brotli for compression, can reduce 60% bundle size when serve it to user, use with [ngx_brotli](https://github.com/google/ngx_brotli) and serve in NGINX, reduce 60% assets size
-- Github action for CICD
+- Github action for CICD [action file](./.github/workflows)
+- Test all Development PR [see example](https://github.com/xxidbr9/ajaib-interview-test/pull/14)
 - Great Web performance (base on lighthouse)
   <img src="./.github/images/lighthouse.png">